TACC/gateways19-hpc-in-the-cloud/block4/apps.md

 ```
 classifyApp-1.0
 |- app.json
-|- pearc19-classifier.simg
+|- gateways19-classifier.simg
 |+ test
  |- test.sh
 |- wrapper.sh
 ```

+A similar folder structure has been created on your storage systems **tainXXX.tacc.corral.storage** with one exception: all the training accounts will use a publicly shared gateways19-classifier.simg.

-classifyApp-1.0 is a folder present on your Jetstream VM inside the path ~/applications.
-We have pre-installed singularity image for you.
-We will create rest of the app assets soon.
-But before we go into that lets have a quick look at the App Metadata.
+But before we register app lets have a quick look at the App Metadata.

 ### Application Metadata
 An example Tapis App JSON definition: